Overview of Kona Farmers Markets

 Kailua-Kona HI 96740

-In Hawaiian, the word “Ho’oulu” means ‘to grow’ and at the Outrigger Kona Resort at Keauhou Bay every Wednesday you can experience a large resource of growers of local produce and coffee, artisan creations and musical entertainment to serenade you while you shop.
+In Hawaiian, the word “Ho’oulu” means ‘to grow’ and at the Outrigger Kona Resort at Keauhou Bay every Wednesday and Friday you can experience a large resource of growers of local produce and coffee, artisan creations and musical entertainment to serenade you while you shop.
 The history of this market began when the Cultural Director of the Keauhou Beach Resort, Kumu Keala Ching was asked to bring the community together to seek the wonders of ancient Hawaii and its visitors looking to experience Hawaii’s cultural wealth and plentiful harvest.
 On November 7, 2012 when the Keauhou Beach Resort closed for a planned cultural center, the Ho’oulu Community Farmer’s Market was relocated to the Outrigger Kona Resort and Spa at Keauhou Bay (the Sheraton at that time).
 This Kona Farmers Market has the goal of supporting farmers from Hawai’i Island and Made in Hawaii Arts and Crafts.